in:form - The Intero Advisory Blog | Intero Advisory

 Written by Colleen McKenna | Aug 7, 2025 4:15:00 AM

-Most people use ChatGPT to write emails, summarize notes, draft posts, brainstorm, solve problems, or look things up.
-It feels like a private notepad that talks back and validates your ideas.
+Most people use ChatGPT alone.
+They write emails, summarize notes, draft posts, brainstorm, and solve problems.
+It feels like a private notepad that talks back.
+That works.
+But if you stop there, you leave most of the value behind.

 People: From Solo Use to Shared Intelligence

 When you use ChatGPT alone, you get one perspective.
-And it is a perspective you love to hear, your own.
+And it is a perspective you love to hear — your own.
 You might share results in a meeting or a chat thread, but the real work happens in isolation.

-Presence: Showing Up in ChatGPT Together
+Presence: Showing Up Together

-• Uses emerge that no one person would have thought of.
+Prompts improve over time.
+Good ideas get saved and reused.
+Uses emerge that no one person would have thought of alone.

 Participation: Making It Stick